junjiebalatero/mardz-web3-todolist-ganache/README.md

   # truffle migrate --reset

-To run the app locally run ganache first then:
+locally run ganache and add it to metamask first

+To run the app:

   # npm run dev